knmarvel/dirwatcher/README.md

-# dirwatcher
+# Dirwatcher
 Long running program that monitors a directory's text files.

-Dirwatcher
+## Objective:

-Long Running Program with signal handling and logging
+-Create a long running program

-Objective:
+-Demonstrate signal handling

-Create a long running program
+-Demonstrate program logging

-Demonstrate signal handling
+-Use exception handling to keep the program running

-Demonstrate program logging
+-Create and structure your own code repository using best practices

-Use exception handling to keep the program running Create and structure your own code repository using best practices Show that you know how to read a set of requirements and deliver on them, asking for clarification if anything is unclear.
+-Show that you know how to read a set of requirements and deliver on them, asking for clarification if anything is unclear.

-Goal
+## Goal

 For this assessment you will create your own small long-running program named dirwatcher.py.
 This will give you experience in structuring a long-running program, which will help you with the SlackTweet project later on.
 The dirwatcher.py program should accept some command line arguments that will instruct it to monitor a given directory for text files that are created within the monitored directory.
 Your dirwatcher.py program will continually search within all files in the directory for a 'magic' string which is provided as a command line argument.
 This can be implemented with a timed polling loop.
 If the magic string is found in a file, your program should log a message indicating which file and line number the magic text was found.
 Once a magic text occurrence has been logged, it should not be logged again unless it appears in the file as another subsequent line entry later on.